 JMRL provides an Interlibrary Loan service to borrow books from libraries outside of the library system.
 This service is available at all library branches.
 Check the Interlibrary Loan page to request a book or learn more.
 If the book you want is new, you may suggest that we order it by filling out the Suggest a Purchase form.
 You may also request to place a hold on the item if JMRL adds it to the collection.
 You will be notified if the book is ordered and when it is available for checkout.

-All of JMRL's periodicals are now cataloged in the catalog.
+All of JMRL's periodicals are now cataloged.
 See #1 above.
 You can search by title and by subject.
 You can also search by keyword using the periodical's title followed by the phrase "and periodical" for quick results.

 There are many databases that are accessible from both the library and home.
 Use the Databases section to locate the database you want to search.
 All databases allow you to search for articles by subject and keyword, and often provide the full text of the article.
 For access from home, you will need to verify that you have a library card by inputting your last name and your library card number.